Are you a startup/ small business owner/solo entrepreneur/ freelancer/ blogger with a limited budget, and no prior knowledge of SEO? Keep reading.

 - You’ve heard SEO (maybe not even sure what it’s an abbreviation for!) can help with that

-Every penny counts, so instead of hiring a professional right now, you want to DIY SEO for your small business.
+Every penny counts, so instead of hiring a professional right now, you want to DIY SEO for your small business website.

-You may have read a few articles on SEO, but it all seems a bit overwhelming.
+You may have read a few articles on SEO and how it can improve traffic, but it all seems a bit overwhelming.
 So much to do!
 Do you really have to do all that?

 Trust me, I work with tons of clients like you, so you are not alone.
 Hence this post.